beeyot98/Flight-Price-Prediction/README.md

 # Flight-Price-Prediction
-A model that predicts price of price tickets
+A model that predicts price of flight tickets